chelcx2/chelcx2/README.md

 🌱 Outside of school, I’m researching personal coding projects

-📫 How to reach me: ch3ls3aguilar@gmail.com
+📫 How to reach me: ch3ls3aguilar@gmail.com and LinkedIn: https://www.linkedin.com/in/chelcaguilar/

 🌊 Fun fact: You can catch me surfing down at Huntington Beach or San O